Here are 4 Things to Consider When Choosing a Dentist

 But regular dental checkups do more than just prevent bad breath.
 They can also catch medical issues like heart disease and diabetes.
 Skipping visits to the dentist has been shown to increase your risk of landing in the ER when dental problems worsen.

 For Blue Cross and Blue Shield of North Carolina (Blue Cross NC) members on our Individual Under 65 plans, preventive and diagnostic services are covered at 100% of the allowed amount.
-The Dental Blue for Seniors plan, for people over 65, has a $25 copay for preventive and diagnostic services.

 Below are 4 useful tips if you are looking for a dentist.